onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 the viral lineage
 you get bragging rights and nothing else! plus you help spur the development of this system by showing demand

+say that you can just register and help up the counter & generate demand and you don't need to credit someone else for inviting you or to invite others - even just 1 signup matters

 Tell them to share the video and about virality and r>1 and what exactly to tell people they forward it to + ability to link yourself and then who you invite
 Make it such that the only way to join is through invitation and give out the first 20 slots to your closest people